Tony Yayo

 Marvin Bernard (born March 31, 1978), better known by his stage name Tony Yayo, is an American rapper.
-He was best known as a member of G-Unit, a hip hop group he formed with his childhood friends, 50 Cent and Lloyd Banks.
-Yayo released his debut, and to date, only studio album, Thoughts of a Predicate Felon, on August 30, 2005, which debuted at number two on the Billboard 200.
+He is best known as a member of G-Unit, a hip hop group he formed with his childhood friends, 50 Cent and Lloyd Banks.
+Yayo released his debut studio album, Thoughts of a Predicate Felon, on August 30, 2005, which debuted at number two on the Billboard 200.
+After eighteen years of not releasing a sophomore follow-up, due to his association with G-Unit and later disbandment of the group in 2022, Yayo returned with The Loyal Mixtape, which released on February 10, 2023.

-His stage name is derived from the 1983 film, Scarface, referencing the main character Tony Montana, and Yayo, the slang word for cocaine.
+His stage name is derived from the 1983 film, Scarface, referencing the main character Tony Montana, and yayo, a slang word for cocaine.

 Early life

-Marvin Bernard was born on March 31, 1978 in Jamaica, a neighborhood in Queens, one of the five boroughs of New York City.
-His parents were Haitian emigrants; he was the youngest of three children.
+Marvin Bernard was born on March 31, 1978, in Jamaica, a neighborhood in Queens, one of the five boroughs of New York City.
+His parents were Haitian immigrants; he was the youngest of three children.
 At age fifteen, he dropped out of school in the tenth grade and dealt drugs to support his family.
 A year later, his parents divorced.
-As a child, he met his lifelong friends, Lloyd Banks and 50 Cent.
+As a youth, he met his lifelong friends, Lloyd Banks and 50 Cent.